alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 You can either use postBuild or starts - investigate the differences and select the one you think would work best.

+### 3. Third Exercise: prepare a markdown snippet

+Add the markdown snippet launchbinder

-### 3. Third Exercise: now do the same but with more than one model
+### 3. Fourth Exercise: now do the same as in 2, but with more than one model

-### 4. Fourth Exercise: prepare a markdown snippet

-add the markdown snippet launchbinder
+It might (probably will) crash here.
+Why?
+Try to investigate the reasons.

-### 5. Optional: design a different solution for the Third Exercise to be able to have all models available on MyBinder
+### 5. Optional: design a different solution for 4, to be able to have all models available on MyBinder

+Note that we are not sure a good solution exists here - it's more a space to collaboratively brainstorming around possible solutions